danarcher/XCom2SpookClass/README.md

 *"A sidearm carried exclusively by Spooks, they favour this pistol over larger, more powerful but cumbersome weapons."*

 The Spook Pistol is extremely accurate at close range.
-It is deeply inaccurate at longer ranges, and lacks significant upgrades at higher weapon tiers.
+It is deeply inaccurate at longer ranges.

 **Conventional** 3-4 damage, +2 on a crit, short sound range, unlimited ammo.
-1 action to fire.

 **Magnetic** 5-6 damage, +3 on a crit, short sound range, unlimited ammo.

-1 action to fire.
+**Plasma** 7-8 damage, +4 on a crit, short sound range, unlimited ammo.
+Plasma weapons also cause targets to take 1 additional damage on future hits.

 ### Combat Knife